torokmarkwerner/torokmarkwerner.github.io/_posts/2022-12-06-d7-in-christmas-songs.md

 Huh.
 Now back to Christmas.

-As established above, Christmas songs are often written in the key of G which is a go-to “happy” key, or the reason might just be that it is an “easy” key for guitarist with most of its basic chords can be played as an open chord (except for F#dim), that is, as unbarred chords, chords without your finger pressing down the strings across the fingerboard.
+As established above, Christmas songs are often written in the key of G which is a go-to “happy” key, or the reason might just be that it is <a href="https://www.guitartricks.com/forum/t/5524?t=5524#:~:text=Most%20Christmas%20songs%20are%20played%20in%20the%20key%20of%20G%20on%20the%20guitar%2C" target="_blank">an “easy” key for guitarist</a> with most of its basic chords can be played as an open chord (except for F#dim), that is, as unbarred chords, chords without your finger pressing down the strings across the fingerboard.

 Now, in the key of G, you can always have D or D7 as a dominant, so it is quite obvious we have a lot of those around the house if it is a song written in G.